AuroraD-Hub/RT2---assignment/README.md

 Here you can find the corresponding documentation for the controlling nodes and the custom service: https://aurorad-hub.github.io/RT2---assignment/

+## Notebook errors
+The Notebook isn't able to drive the robot by only using *move_base* even if it publishes to `move_base/goal` topic every time the user decide to send a new target by click on the corresponding button widget.
+This implies that also position of new targets isn't plotted in the *matplotlib widget*.
+Moreover, also plots of robot position and laser scanner data aren't constantly updated.

 ## Simulation topics used
 ### Reach new goal ###